 Our senior audiologist Sandra Rodrigues was one of those who rushed out as soon as she could to get her long hair trimmed.
 But after the cut she had a flash of inspiration.

 She decided not to cut her hair in 2021 and to donate it to make wigs for children with cancer.
 Here’s her story:

 “The pandemic was an experience shared by all of us, and once the lockdown was lifted most of us ran to the hairdresser to put an end to our lockdown hairstyle.

 “it is amazing how little things matter so much and brighten our lives, even when we don’t notice it during ‘normal’ times.
 I ran to the hairdresser too, but the moment I sat down in my car after the cut I had a flash of inspiration – I call it God, but you can call it the way you prefer – I wouldn’t cut my hair during 2021!
 At first my purpose wasn’t clear, I wanted to rebel against the pandemic, against Covid-19 and against losing my freedom over something invisible.”

 For the chop

-Around June this year the idea of donating her hair became clear to Sandra and she did some research on how to do it.
+Around June last year the idea of donating her hair became clear to Sandra and she did some research on how to do it.